WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/e-commerce.md

 Questions to discuss:

-* How should webs of trust be phased in when they require strong network effects?
+* How should webs of trust be phased in when they require strong network effects to be useful?
 * Is there any way of avoiding the trade off between privacy and resistance to Sybil attacks?

 References